MitinPavel/current_user/README.md

 ```

 __Note__: CurrentUser assumes your application already has a few users.
 So if the assumption is false, create User active record class AND/OR add several users to the database.
+It also assumes User has "email" attribute/method.
+If it is not the case, add "email" or change configuration
+in `config/initializers/current_user.rb`.

 Run the generator: